khowling/go-private-dns/README.md

 ### Deploy private-dns into your cluster

-IMPORTANT: Using the `deploy.yaml` file in the root of this repo, update the file with your `resource group` and `subscription ID`
+IMPORTANT: Using the `deploy.yaml` file in the root of this repo, change the `public-zone` to `true`, and update the file with your `resource group` and `subscription ID`

 ```
       containers: